 If you're facing single motherhood – whether by divorce, choice or happenstance, you need support.
-All the freaking support you can get.
+Yet, you likely feel lonlier than ever.

-1. A comrade.
 Someone going through the exact same thing.
 Divorcing?
 Inseminating?
 Just got knocked up and gonna see it through?
 You need someone who is there, too.
 For networking purposes, if nothing else — share tips on lawyers, doctors, child support.
-For me, this is hands down my bestie Morghan, who I write about often here as well as my Forbes column where I quote her professional as a family lawyer.
-Our paths happened to coincide in infinite ways, as I detail in this single mom love letter to her.
-We've done all kids of stuff together, include go through divorce, vacation and contemplate creating a blended family together.
+For me, this is hands down my bestie Morghan, who I quote here, is a family lawyer.
+Our paths happened to coincide in infinite ways.
+We've done all kinds of stuff together, including go through divorce, vacation and contemplating creating a blended family together.

-2. A mother superior.
-This is a mentor of sorts – – A woman who went through what you're going through and came out the other side being more or less who you want to be.
-I have a couple of these, including single mom bloggers Alaina Shearer of Ms. Single Mama and Honree Corder of The Successful Single Mom – both of whom are wildly successful businesswomen and remarried happily.
+This is a mentor of sorts — A woman who went through what you're going through and came out the other side being more or less who you want to be.
+I have a couple of these, including single mom bloggers Alaina Shearer of Ms. Single Mama and Honoree Corder of The Successful Single Mom – both of whom are wildly successful businesswomen and remarried happily.

 I've got a few of these (I like to circulate between several people, so as not to tire them of my tales).
 Several are single moms who live afar, and we catch up via IM after our kids are asleep.
 Others include my friends Betsy and Kris who have been married for a zillion years and think my dating life is hilarious and twisted and also hilarious.
 And then there is Sasha, who is 15 years older than me and married for the first time in her early 40s.
 This came after years working in the music industry and enjoying romance and her body in ways that not every woman does — but I do.
 “I can totally relate,” she says when I share without shame my latest dalliance.
 “When I was your age I.Could.Not.Get.Enough.
 You keep doing what you're doing.”